Acetosella enneaphylla (Cav.) Kuntze

 Common Name: Scurvy Grass

-Oxalis enneaphylla is a perennial plant that can grow up to 0.07 metres tall.
+Oxalis enneaphylla is a perennial plant that can grow up to 7cm tall.

 The leaves contain oxalic acid, which gives them their sharp flavour.
 Perfectly all right in small quantities, the leaves should not be eaten in large amounts since oxalic acid can bind up the body's supply of calcium leading to nutritional deficiency.
 The quantity of oxalic acid will be reduced if the leaves are cooked.
 People with a tendency to rheumatism, arthritis, gout, kidney stones or hyperacidity should take especial caution if including this plant in their diet since it can aggravate their condition[

 Southern S. America - southern Chile, southern Argentina and the Falkland Islands

 Coastal sands, open grassland, open scrub, screes and rock crevices[